 The evolution of technology has transformed the way we consume music.
-Many audio file formats have emerged, but it is not always easy to understand their differences.
+Many audio file formats have appeared, but it is not always easy to understand their differences.
 Here we will talk about the most common ones.

-Analog - digital conversion
+Analog to digital conversion

 First of all, we must remember the difference between analog and digital audio.